Tractor in field

 Our awards and accolades.

-We are recognised by The Legal 500 as a Top Tier firm for Agriculture & Estates in the West Midlands and a Tier Two firm in Wales.
+We are recognised by The Legal 500 as a Tier 1 firm for Agriculture & Estates in the West Midlands and a Tier Two firm in Wales.
 We have been the legal panel firm for the NFU's members in Shropshire, Staffordshire and Herefordshire since 2008.

 Testimonials